joe-lin-tech/cifar/README.md

 ```shell
 python3 train.py -m previt -d cuda
 ```
 The above command fine tunes a vision transformer pretrained on ImageNet with hyperparameters set to those used in this project.
+For reproducibility tests, specifying ```shell -m``` and ```shell -d``` like above will be sufficient.
+Additional specifiers detailed below.

 ```shell
 python3 train.py -m resnet -e 50 -b 128 -l 0.1 -d cuda
 ```
-The above command trains a resnet-based model on cuda for 50 epochs with batch size of 128 and initial learning rate of 0.1.
+As an example of a more customized run, the above command trains a resnet-based model on cuda for 50 epochs with batch size of 128 and initial learning rate of 0.1.

 | Specifier | Usage |
 | --------- | --------- |